 Tabs | View Someone Like You Tabs Here |

 This one’s a real heartbreaker.
 It talks about coming to terms with the realities of a broken relationship.
 Most of us have experienced the same ordeal that the song’s protagonist has gone through.
 And while we do wish our former partner all the best, there’s still that wishful thinking that he or she would run back to us.
 Someone Like You has this powerful message that everyone seems to grasp the very first time they hear the song.
-And if you add Adele’s deep, soulful voice in the equation, you’ve got a powerful ballad that stirs the heart.
+And if you add Adele’s deep, soulful voice to the equation, you’ve got a powerful ballad that stirs the heart.

 18. Wherever You Will Go by The Calling